-Among the population age 16 and older in the Town of Cedarburg, 73.1% are in the civilian labor force (Table 7).
-Of those individuals, only 0.8% are unemployed.
-This percentage is lower than all other bordering communities with the exception of the Town of Saukville, which has an unemployment rate of 0.0%.
-Southeastern Wisconsin has a total unemployment rate of 5.7%.
+Among the population age 16 and older in the Town of Cedarburg in 2020, 73.1% are in the civilian labor force (Table 7).
+Of those individuals, 4.6% are unemployed.
+This percentage is higher than all other bordering communities.
+Southeastern Wisconsin has a total unemployment rate of 5.0%.